anamateusn/FM_fourCardFeatureSection/README.md

 ## Research & Methodology

 This project was heavily influenced by **Andy Bell's "Be the browser's mentor, not its micromanager"** philosophy.
-The main focus was to practice and implement truly responsive websites that work across all devices without over-relying on media queries.
+The main focus was to practice and implement truly responsive websites that work across all devices without relying on media queries.

 ### Key Principles Applied:
 - **Fluid typography** using `clamp()` and viewport units